 Fourth quarter shall be from twelve (12) midnight to six (6) a.m.
 (This quarter pertains to claiming lodging expense.)

 Meal reimbursement rates depend upon the time of day the employee is in travel status and whether the travel is in-state or out-of-state.
 Verification of receipts shall not be required for the first three quarters listed above.
 Rates can be found on the Meal Allowance Rates page.
+A department, institution, or agency of this state may set a rate for travel expenses outside the state less than those set forth in this section (NDCC 44-08-04).

 Reimbursement is allowed only for overnight travel or other travel, away from the normal place of employment, for four hours or more.
 Meal reimbursements that do not involve "overnight lodging" are reported as taxable gross income on the employee's W-2 and are subject to withholding and employment taxes.
 A lodging receipt is considered adequate proof of overnight lodging.
 Also, a notation on the travel voucher that the employee stayed overnight with a friend or relative is sufficient.